-Did you see how easy the dimensioning tools work?
+Did you notice how easy the dimensioning tools work?
 As long as you draw your part accurately, the associated dimensions in the CAD software will do the rest of the work.
-Use the reported dimensions to check your work.
+Compare your own dimensions with the reported dimensions to check your work.